rwieruch/blog_robinwieruch_content/blog/react-table-filter/index.md

   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with a **filter** feature.
-In the previous example, you have already installed React Table Library to create a table component.
+In the previous example, you installed React Table Library to create a Table component.
 Now, we will enable users to **filter data** in the table.

-React Table Library does not come with a native filter feature, however, since you have access to the data from the outside, you can manipulate it before passing it to the table.
+React Table Library does not come with a native filter feature, however, as you have access to the data from the outside, you can manipulate it before passing it to the table.
 Let's see how this works.

 First, create a new [React useState Hook](/react-usestate-hook/) -- which holds the state of the filter -- and a new [event handler](/react-event-handler/) -- which acts as a callback function for the user interaction later on: